HomerReid/meep_adjoint/docs/overview/index.rst

-Now, for a given a candidate design :math:`\epsilon^{\text{trial}}(\mathbf{x})`, it's clear that we can use :mod:`meep`---*core*:py:mod:`meep`, that is, no fancy new modules required---to evaluate the objective function and assess the candidate's performance: we simply **(1)** create a :mod:`meep` geometry with `GeometricObjects` for the waveguides and a `Block` with :math:`\epsilon\sup{trial}` as a
+Now, for a given a candidate design :math:`\epsilon^{\text{trial}}(\mathbf{x})`, it's clear that we can use :mod:`meep`---*core*:py:mod:`meep`, that is, no fancy new packages required---to evaluate the objective function and assess the candidate's performance: we simply **(1)** create a :mod:`meep` geometry with `GeometricObjects` for the waveguides and a `Block` with :math:`\epsilon\sup{trial}` as a